koajs/koa-hbs/README.md

 var app = koa();

-// koa-hbs is middleware.
-Use it before you want to render a view app.use(hbs.middleware({
+// koa-hbs is middleware. `use` it before you want to render a view app.use(hbs.middleware({
   viewPath: __dirname + '/views'
 }));

 // Render is attached to the koa context.
-Call this.render in your middleware
+Call `this.render` in your middleware
-// to attach your rendered html to the response body. app.use(function *() {
+// to attach rendered html to the koa response body. app.use(function *() {
   yield this.render('main', {title: 'koa-hbs'});
 })